 7) Someone you know is living your dream

-You met an old school friend at a party or in some business gathering, and despite the fact that she achieved far less than you in class, she owns a successful company and travels all over the world, living the life you envisioned for yourself (if she did it why can’t you?)
+Let’s imagine you bump into an old school friend at a party or in some business gathering.
+Despite the fact that she achieved far less than you in school, she owns a successful company and travels all over the world, living the life you envisioned for yourself (if she did it why can’t you?).

-Fair question, why can’t you?
-It’s never too late to begin to lay down the foundations for a new company way before you leave your job, so use these experiences as a motivator.
+Fair question.
+It’s never too late to begin to lay down the foundations for a new company.
+You can do so way before you leave your job, so use these experiences as a motivator.
 If you ever feel envy, remember it’s natures way of motivating us.
 Never dislike someone successful just because they are successful, learn how to emulate what they do.

 8) You don’t like the thought of you still working in your current job in 10 – 20 years’ time.